Overview

 Practical Information

-Red Strand is a free‑entry beach with no admission charge.
-There is no designated car park, but a handful of roadside spaces are available for short stays; visitors should be mindful of local traffic and park considerately.
-The beach is accessible from the roadside via a short, unpaved path; however, wheelchair access is not available due to the natural terrain.
+Red Strand is a free-entry beach with no admission charge.
+There is no formal car park, though a handful of roadside spaces are available for short stays.
+These fill quickly during peak summer months, so arriving early is highly recommended.
+The final approach to the sand is via a short, unpaved path; due to the natural terrain, wheelchair access is not possible.

-A public toilet is situated near the centre of the beach, providing basic facilities for visitors.
-There are no shops or cafés on site, so it is advisable to bring water, snacks, and any beach equipment you may need.
-The nearest retail outlets are in Ardfield and Rosscarbery, both within a five‑minute drive.
+Basic public toilets are located near the centre of the beach.
+There are no shops, cafés, or refreshment kiosks on site, so visitors should bring their own water, snacks, and beach gear.
+The nearest amenities can be found in Ardfield and Rosscarbery, both within a five-minute drive, or in the bustling market town of Clonakilty a short distance north.

 Getting There